arifur30/The-Backpack/README.md

 ### Currency Converter:
 ![Currency Converter](docs/Screenshots/CurrencyConverter.png "Currency Converter") This is the 4th feature of my project.
 Here user can convert a specific amount of money to one currency to another currency.
 In this screenshot I have shown a demo.
-Like The amount is: 256
+Like The amount is: 100
-USD to BD Taka will be 21818.88.
+USD to BD Taka will be 11,059.
+[1 USD = 110.59 BDT according to Google, update: 17/12/2023] USD to BD Taka will be 8304.
+[1 USD = 83.04 BDT according to Google, update: 17/12/2023]

 ### Tik Tac Toe
 At last, I have added a minor game feature to my project.
 A user can play the game whenever he wants.
 There will be nine boxes to fill up.